AlternateYT/rainbowuilib/README.md

 lib.returnFrame(<frameName - String>) Returns a frame with the following name

+lib.hideWindow() Hides the current window

+lib.showWindow() Shows the current window

+[NEW] lib.toggleWindow() Toggles the current window depending on if its being shown or if its being hidden

 [NEW] lib.createFrameKeybind(<keybindName - String>, <frameName - String>, <startingKeybind - String>) Adds a keybind with the following name to the following frame with the following starting keybind already preset

 [NEW] lib.returnFrameKeybindValue(<keybindName - String>, <frameName - String>) Returns the current value of the following keybind in the following frame